Los Angeles OKs one of strictest US vaccination mandates

 Associated Press

-LOS ANGELES (AP) — Los Angeles leaders on Wednesday approved one of the nation’s strictest vaccine mandates — a sweeping measure that would require the shots for everyone entering bars, restaurants, nail salons, gyms or even a Lakers game.

-The City Council voted 11-2 in favor of the ordinance that will require proof of full vaccination by Nov.
+The City Council voted 11-2 in favor of the ordinance that will require proof of full vaccination for patrons and workers starting Nov.
 4.

+“Vaccinating more Angelenos is our only way out of this pandemic, and we must do everything in our power to keep pushing those numbers up,” Garcetti said in a statement.
+“These new rules will encourage more people to get the shot, and make businesses safer for workers and customers — so that we can save more lives.

-The move came after the council postponed a vote last week to deal with concerns ranging from who could be fined for violations to whether employees could end up in fist-fights when they have to serve as vaccine door monitors.
+The move came after the City Council postponed a vote last week to deal with concerns ranging from who could be fined for violations to whether employees could end up in fist-fights when they have to serve as vaccine door monitors.

 Some critics charge that a mandate would amount to segregation of those who cannot or refuse to be vaccinated.
 Others call it unenforceable.